blackbaud/uat-kit/content/walkthroughs/getting-started/index.md

 <ol>
 <li>
-<p>Right-click the feature file and select <strong>Generate Step Definitions</strong>.
+<p>Right-click within the feature file and select <strong>Generate Step Definitions</strong>.
 The Generate Step Definition Skeleton screen appears.</p>
 </li>
 <li>
 <p>Click <strong>Generate</strong>, and then on the Select target step definition class file screen, make sure the path points to your test project and click <strong>Save</strong>.
 The step file appears in <strong>Solution Explorer</strong>.</p>